Welcome to Walk Liberty!

 Walk Liberty is an interactive, online portal that showcases the rich history, public spaces, and dynamic and eclectic businesses of Liberty Village.
 Get outside, explore the neighbourhood and support your local businesses.

-This is one of thirteen stops along a walking tour of Liberty Village.
+This is one of ten stops along a walking tour of Liberty Village.

 Two hundred years ago, Liberty Village formed part of the Garrison Reserve, a vast tract of empty land used by the British colonial military for fortifications, training, and exercises.
 Toronto, to the east of Bathurst Street, had only a few thousand residents when it was incorporated as a city in 1834.
 It was not until the 1850s, with new transportation links and advances in industrial technology, that things changed.